 - Installing necessary WordPress plugins – Your WordPress dashboard will come with some plugins already installed and your theme may also come with plugins pre-installed.
 You may not need all of these and there are some essential plugins (that don't come pre-installed) that you'll want to install right away.

 - Customizing your theme settings – Although your theme is already set up, you will need to edit your admin settings and possibly adjust the presentation of how pages are displayed.

 - Setting up and connecting Google Analytics – Google Analytics enables you to see exactly where your traffic is coming from (once you go live), which posts are getting the most engagement, what search queries are causing your post to show up in results, and so much more!

-Set up Social Media Profiles
+Step 7 – Set Up Social Profiles

 While you may not be using social media in your personal life, it is imperative to the growth of your online ministry that you have social channels established for your blog.
 Facebook, Twitter, and Instagram are the most common, but other platforms such as Snapchat are becoming increasingly popular with the younger generation.